ayronherman/ayronherman.github.io/_posts/2016-10-24-jail-shells.md

 title: "Breaking out of jail shells"
 date: 2016-10-24
 ---
-This is a quick doc on breaking out of jail/restricted shells.
+This is a quick post on breaking out of linux jail/restricted shells.

 * Always run your reconnaissance!
   * Run **env** to list out exported environment variables.